How to Make a Sales Funnel with WordPress

 (Optional) Set Up Analytics for Your Pages

-You may also want to add an analytics solution to your website.
+You may also want to add a detailed analytics solution to your website to track high-converting landing pages.
 This helps you track the effectiveness of each page, as well as the number of conversions.

 Tag Manager generates two codes, and you’ll need to place the first one in the header of your sales funnel.
 To do this, copy the code and navigate to Appearance > Theme Editor in WordPress.

 Select the header.php file, and paste the code after the <head> tag.
 Then copy the second piece of code, and paste it after the <body> tag.
 Update the file, and you’ll be able to start tracking data on your site.

 After creating your pages, you can build your sales funnel.
 This is best done using a funnel builder plugin such as CartFlow.

 After activating the plugin, navigate to CartFlows > Flows.
 This is where you’ll start linking your pages to create your funnel:

 To get started, click on Add New > Create Your Own.
 You will need to add a title and edit the steps in the funnel.
 Your landing page should be first, followed by the thank you page and any sales pages.
 You can also add new pages to your flow using Add New Step, and drag them to the correct location.

 Build Customized Digital Experiences on WP Engine